 Downside Protection.
 We will generally structure our transactions as secured loans supported by a security interest in the portfolio company's assets, as well as a pledge of the portfolio company's equity.
 We believe our secured debt position and corresponding covenant package should provide priority of return and also control over any asset sales, capital raises, dividend distributions, insurance proceeds and restructuring processes.
 We believe that the current supply and demand imbalance in the private debt market will enable providers of credit to take less risk on new loans.
 Risk metrics are expressed through lower first-lien debt/EBITDA ratios, lower LTV ratios and higher coverage ratios, which we believe will further reduce the risk of principal loss.
 We will target first-lien debt/EBITDA ratios of less than 3.5x, LTVs of lower than 65% and interest coverage ratios of 1.5x and higher.
 To the extent we invest in subordinate debt or equity securities of a portfolio company, these ratios will be higher, but we believe in such cases the upside opportunity will compensate for the incremental risk.
-We intend to continue the proven asset management strategy that our management has successfully executed over the last seven years in this private debt strategy.
+We intend to continue the proven asset management strategy focused primarily on private debt that our management has successfully executed over the last seven years in this private debt strategy.
 We believe that our management's proven process of thorough origination, due diligence and structuring, combined with careful account monitoring and diversification, have enabled Medley Capital to consistently protect investor capital.

-Predictable Exit.
+Predictability of Returns.
 We will develop potential exit strategies upon origination of each transaction and will continually monitor potential exits throughout the life of the transaction.
-However, because these private debt transactions are structured to provide the lender contractually determined, periodic payments of principal and interest, they are less likely to depend generally on the existence of robust M&A or public equity markets to deliver returns.
+We intend to structure our transactions as secured loans with a covenant package that will provide for repayment upon the completion of asset sales and restructurings.
+Because these private debt transactions are structured to provide for these lender contractually determined, periodic payments of principal and interest, they are less likely to depend generally on the existence of robust M&A or public equity markets to deliver returns.
 We believe, as a result, that we can achieve our target returns even if public markets remain challenging for a long period of time.